What can you expect at the Great Mother Conference?

 Camp runs from 9am-12pm and 1pm-4pm each day (your child will be in your care during lunchtime).

-* Four-year-olds are also welcome to participate in our activities and find that they also may need to spend some time with their parents during the stretch of the day.
-We’ll make every effort to scaffold activities to include the youngest and eldest of our community.
+* Four-year-olds are sometimes welcome to participate in Youth Program activities.
+Youth Program teachers find that often children younger than five may need more time with their parents during these stretches of the day.
+Times when they might attend can be determined through conversation with the Youth Program teachers and is at their discretion.
+We make every effort to scaffold activities to include the youngest and eldest of our community.